Skip to main content

 Celebrate National Senior Center Month

-Celebrated every September, National Senior Center Month is a time to recognize the important role that senior centers play in the lives of older adults and their communities, and to promote a positive image of aging well.
+Celebrated every September, National Senior Center Month is a time to recognize the important role senior centers play in the lives of older adults and their communities, and to promote a positive image of aging well.

 A survey of one Florida senior center found what older adults are looking for in such a space, including advice on health insurance and nutrition and a place to make new friends and learn new skills.